gurumojo/text/neurodiversity/engagement.md

-single time such organizing, driven by the very people providing the value leveraged by the business in its imprudent bids to control destiny, was recognized by the business it acted to eliminate a perceived threat rising up (e.g.  the axe fell on my neck instead of good ol' boy incompetents plainly exposed using objective qualitative measures).
+single time such organizing, driven by the very people providing the value leveraged by the business in its imprudent bids to control destiny, was recognized by the business it acted to eliminate a perceived threat rising up (e.g. the axe fell on my neck instead of any good ol' boy incompetents plainly exposed using objective qualitative measures).
 When in doubt, kill an odd duck.

 The irony is those same teams had already documented improved outcomes via my